Becky9012/kindly-roe-website/WIF-SETUP-COMPLETE.md

-# ✅ Workload Identity Federation Setup Complete!
+# ✅ Workload Identity Federation Setup Complete

 **Status**: Fully configured and ready to use!